 Our Education Blogger is a public school teacher with over a decade of experience.
 She’s an active NEA member and enjoys writing about her experiences in the classroom.

 Honor and celebrate George Washington, Abraham Lincoln, and other United States Presidents, this President’s Day.
 Use our FREE educator-curated resources to assist you with teaching your students about President’s Day.

-A humorous take on George Washington’s 101 rules of social behavior.
-For upper grades.
+- Advice from the Founding Fathers: George Washington History.com -A humorous take on George Washington’s 101 rules of social behavior.
+Recommended for upper grades.